Key Points:

 On the other side of the safe door is a small room that can seat around 20-25 people at any given time.

-There is a 2-drink minimum and they offer a short menu of cocktails, but prefer you allow their bartenders to get creative and make you something unique based on what you like.
+There’s a 2-drink minimum, and they can make whatever you like, but prefer you let their bartenders get creative and make you something unique based on your likes.

-In fact, they even offer a card that asks about your current mood, preferred style, ideal vacation destination, and zodiac sign.
-From that, they’re able to create something you should enjoy.
+I used their “Secret Order Form” for my second drink, which asks about your current mood, preferred style, ideal vacation destination, and zodiac sign.
+From that, they can create something you should enjoy.

 On the topic of service, I can’t say enough good things.

 Not only did Daniel craft one hell of a drink, but he was good company.
-Although busy as all get out, he found plenty of time to chat me up as he made drinks for others and seemed genuinely engaged.
+Although busy, he found plenty of time to chat me up as he made drinks for others and seemed genuinely engaged.

 While the cocktails were great, they weren’t cheap.
-My tab ended up being $60 pre-tip, although, I think Daniel used a higher quality liquor in one of my drinks than is the standard.
+My tab ended up being $60 pre-tip, although I think Daniel used a higher-quality liquor in one of my drinks than is standard.
 Totally cool, as I told him to “surprise me” with something unique.

 Drink 1 was $36, and drink 2 was $20.
 While that’s steeper than I’d prefer, $20 for a cocktail at a Vegas speakeasy is pretty standard.